weblearn22/ERPscanr/README.md

 A preprint for this project is upcoming.

-This results of this project are hosted project is now hosted online [here](http://erpscanr.github.io/).
+This results of this project are hosted online on the [project website](http://erpscanr.github.io/).

 ## Requirements